 16. California Gurls (Katy Perry, featuring Snoop Dog)

-Okay, this is the newest pop song to make the list.
 Sung from strength, Katy Perry has a lot of fun with the image of women in California.
-And none less than the Beach Boys’ (see number 5) Brian Wilson noted that “the melody is infectious,” and went on to say that he was “flattered that Snoop Dogg used our lyric on the tag.”
+And none less than the Beach Boys’ (see number 15) Brian Wilson noted that “the melody is infectious,” and went on to say that he was “flattered that Snoop Dogg used our lyric on the tag.”
 (But of course, the firm who owns the publishing rights for the Beach Boys songs sued).

 17. California Here I Come (Bill Evans)